tendermario/terraria-server-aws/README.md

 - Run `cdk synth` to create the CloudFormation templates - these are the blueprints for your infrastructure
 - Run `cdk deploy` to put them into your account
 - Check the status in the AWS console under CloudFormation.
 If anything messes up, you can delete it there and try again.
   - This should create the infrastructure mentioned above.
+  - If you're changing the cdk, use `cdk diff` to see what the changes are
+  - Note: if you change the EC2 server, it will terminate the old one and spin up a new one.
+Be sure you back up your world first if need be!
+- The above deploy should have an "Outputs" section that has a url like: `TerrariaServerStack.TerrariaServerApiEndpoint8D383585 = https://ky331xbqw4.execute-api.us-west-2.amazonaws.com/prod/` Note this url.

 ### Setup Frontend

-- Set up GitHub pages so that you can find this page at yourusername.github.io/terraria-server-aws
+- Set up GitHub pages so that you can find this page at yourusername.github.io/terraria-server-aws (or whatever your repo name is)
+- Use the above url output and paste it in place of the varaiable of the first line in `index.js`.
+This updates the API Gateway endpoints to your own endpoints to call the server statuses.
 - Feel free to play around with the styles to make it look better.
 It uses Tailwind for styles.

-- Update the API Gateway endpoints to your own to call the server statuses
+### Setup server

+You should have a large server waiting to get logged into at your EC2 instance IP address, but you may also want to:

+- Add a password and a ServerName to the config.json with `sudo vi ~/terraria/world/config.json`

+## Manual setup tips

+You don't need to do any of this, but it is a rough reference for how to set things up manually on a server:

 ### Set up terraria on an EC2 instance